-- (1) The pro forma balance sheet data in the table above reflects (i) the conversion of certain of our outstanding convertible notes into an aggregate of 34,909 shares of common stock upon the closing of this offering and (ii) the issuance of 13,301 shares of common stock issuable upon the exercise of certain warrants at a weighted-average exercise price of \$2.31 per share. - (2) The pro forma as adjusted balance sheet data in the table above reflects the pro forma adjustments described in footnote (1) above plus the sale and issuance by us of shares of our common stock in this offering, based upon the assumed initial public offering price of \$11.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, after deducting estimated underwriting discounts and commissions, estimated offering expenses payable and repayment of debts of \$3.8 million. - (3) As of September 30, 2019, the Company had active grants in the amount of \$2,540,068, of which \$245,384 remains available in accounts held by the U.S. Treasury as of June 30, 2020.
-An additional \$1,546,730 was made available in connection with existing active government grants beginning September 1, 2020. - (4) We define working capital as current assets less current liabilities.
+- (1) The pro forma balance sheet data in the table above reflects the conversion of an outstanding convertible note in an aggregate principal amount of \$62,500 and accrued interest of \$435 as of August 17, 2018 into an aggregate of 18,774 shares of our common stock upon the closing of this offering, based on the assumed initial public offering price of \$[•] and the midpoint of the price range set forth on the cover page of this prospectus. - (2) The pro forma as adjusted balance sheet data in the table above reflects the pro forma adjustments described in footnote (1) above plus the sale and issuance by us of shares of our common stock in this offering, based upon the assumed initial public offering price of \$[•], the midpoint of the price range set forth on the cover page of this prospectus, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us. - (3) As of March 31, 2018, we had active government grant awards totaling \$2,838,798, of which \$1,354,754 was still available in accounts held by the U.S. Treasury.
+This amount represents additional resources to pay for certain prescribed expenses incurred after March 31, 2018 pursuant to our various notices of award from the National Institute of Health. - (4) We define working capital as current assets less current liabilities.
 See our condensed financial statements for further details regarding our current assets and current liabilities.